- To bring youth perspectives and voices to the CUC Board

 - To present Board positions back to Canadian UU youth

-The YOB is elected for a one year term (running from May to May) with the option of serving a maximum of two consecutive terms.
+Each YOB is elected for a two-year term (beginning and ending in May).
+The Senior YOB will begin their second year as the new Junior YOB is beginning their first year, to allow for continuity and mentorship.
 The CUC Board is a Carver policy board, which means that it sets policies, larger picture visions and long-term program goals, which are then the responsibility of the Executive Director to interpret and the CUC staff to carry out.
-As an official observer to the Board, the YOB is allowed to speak at all board meetings, including the AGM, but does not have voting status.
+As official observers to the Board, the YOBs are allowed to speak at all board meetings, including the AGM, but do not have voting status.

 Overall Responsibilities and Time Commitment